sgtlighttree/mywebsite/docs.md

 - Ensure you are running `netlify dev` (not `npm run preview`)
 - Verify frontmatter.image paths are correct (relative paths that resolve to /public via the helper)
 - Make sure at least one of png/webp/avif is present in frontmatter.image

+### Submission rate-limited (HTTP 429)
+- The serverless function throttles repeat submissions (per warm container): wait ~30 seconds and try again.

+### Email subject or reply-to malformed
+- The function sanitizes CR/LF and caps lengths; ensure Email is valid and Topic is present.
+The client auto-generates a safe subject.

 ### Build Errors
 - Check frontmatter in `.md` files (YAML valid?)